 What Does an Air Purifier Do?

 Different air purifiers work in different ways, but most rely on some combination of filtration, neutralization, trapping and destroying pollutants.
-In general, they work by pulling air into the unit, treating it to remove pollutants and particles, and then sending the clean air back out into the room.
+In general, they work by pulling air into the unit, treating it to remove pollutants and harmful particles, and then sending the clean air back out into the room.

 Ionizing air purifiers use negatively charged ions to bind to particulates in the air and then trap them on a collecting plate inside the unit.
 Although you have to clean the collecting plates to get rid of the pollutants, these purifiers don’t have filters that need replacing, so their long-term cost of ownership can be lower.